WrightLaboratory/newburghlabdrone/dronepkg/README.md

     * `Plot_Beammap_LC` : This plotting function creates the beautiful beammaps!

 #### `time_utils.py`
-This module contains a few utility functions used in the `drone.py` and `concat.py` modules:
+  * This module contains a few utility functions used in the `drone.py` and `concat.py` modules:
   * `interp_time` : Annie's function for generating UTC datetimes from drone data.
   * `Pulsed_Data_Waveform` : The square wave function used to find when the transmitting source is on/off.

 #### `sites/site.py`
-The `site` class is contained within a `site` module within a `sites` directory, making the full module call `from dronepkg.sites import site`.
+  * The `site` class is contained within a `site` module within a `sites` directory, making the full module call `from dronepkg.sites import site`.
 The `site` class is used to bundle the site data contained in `GBO_config.npz`  to initialize the geometric environments created by the other modules.
+  * To create a site-specific configuration file, utilize the notebook `sites/Write_Site_Config_NPZs.ipynb` and enter the site data according to the specified conventions. `GBO_config.npz` is one such example.

-Below, the variable `gbosite` is defined to illustrate how to utilize the site class to import the data contained in a configuration.npz file:
+  * Below, the variable `gbosite` is defined to illustrate how to utilize the site class to import the data contained in a configuration.npz file:
 ```
 from dronepkg.sites import site
 gbosite=site.site('../dronepkg/dronepkg/sites/GBO_config.npz')
 ```
-To create a site-specific configuration file, utilize the notebook `sites/Write_Site_Config_NPZs.ipynb` and enter the site data according to the specified conventions. `GBO_config.npz` is one such example.